determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 ``spot_max_price``
 ^^^^^^^^^^^^^^^^^^

-Optional field indicating the maximum price per hour that you are willing to pay for a spot instance.
+Optional.
+Indicates the maximum price per hour that you are willing to pay for a spot instance.
 The market price for a spot instance varies based on supply and demand.
 If the market price exceeds the ``spot_max_price``, Determined will not launch instances.
 This field must be a string and must not include a currency sign.
 For example, $2.50 should be represented as ``"2.50"``.
 Defaults to the on-demand price for the given instance type.

 ``type: gcp``
 -------------